Nashville-Public-Library/bedework-docs/docs/web-statistics/podcast-statistics.md

 Statistics are pulled monthly for any podcaster that requests regular updates.

-Statistics are saved in a Google Sheet: https://docs.google.com/spreadsheets/d/1zLBTMUyBbnCFU1A8AbuNbVxxV2rpMtuHvQK3Nap4TmA/edit?usp=sharing
+Statistics are saved in a [Google Sheet](https://docs.google.com/spreadsheets/d/1zLBTMUyBbnCFU1A8AbuNbVxxV2rpMtuHvQK3Nap4TmA/edit?usp=sharing).

 ## Google Analytics